FarronF/limerick-council-meetings/meetings/2016/05/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 21st April, 2016.md

  Revised Draft Bye Laws

- Adoption by Elected Members of the Local Authority.--- 4
+ Adoption by Elected Members of the Local Authority.
+---
+4

 The following items were raised at the completion of the Agenda: